What do we mean by verb patterns?

 I avoid driving in the snow.

-There are also some other patterns, for example some verbs such as let are followed by a bare infinitive (without to).
+Verbs such as let or make are followed by a bare infinitive (without to).

 When I was a child my parents let me play outside until it was dark.